top of page

 7.1 Data Collection

-• Parents/guardians: Name, contact details, registration date.
+• Parents/Guardians: Name, contact details, registration date.

 • Pupils: Name, date of birth, gender, medical information, examination records, and photo/video consent.